Authors: Build Your Street Team in 4 Simple Steps

 Once you’ve built your street team into an enthusiastic publicity machine, it’s just as important to keep them engaged and interested in your future projects.
 That might mean conversing with them on social media or simply keeping them updating them with regular newsletters.
 Put some effort into providing relevant and interesting content.This might extend to unpublished short stories, sample chapters from upcoming novels, or a regular podcast where you discuss books within your genre.

-Even if you end up with a fabulous book deal down the line, your street team will remain amongst your most important allies.
+Even if you end up with a fabulous book deal down the line, your street team will remain amongst your most important allies during the process of marketing your book.
 By staying on their radar and not wasting their time with spam, you can keep your street team happy and ready to help you the next time you release a book.

 Have you put together a street team before?
 Where did you find them and how did they help you promote your book?
 Share your thoughts by leaving a comment below.